A bar is only as good as the smiling faces of the bar staff behind it. That also means a grumpy staff member has an outsized effect.

 Of course, there are volume bartenders who can handle up to 300 customers.
 These people are rare, and the venues that ask them to handle such volume are, too.
 That would mean, assuming people have one drink per hour, the bartender is making 5 drinks a minute.

 But it’s useful because it illustrates the absolute upper end.
 One barback per 4-6 bartenders is about the norm.
-That could go up if there are different bars across the space, e.g., a bar on the upper level, a bar on the roof, a bar on the patio, etc.
+That could go up if there are different bars across the space.
+Like a bar on the upper level, a bar on the roof, or a bar on the patio.

-How to Write Bar Staff Job Descriptions
+How Do I Write Bar Staff Job Descriptions?

 Here are a few rules you can follow when writing job descriptions for the bar positions you’re hiring for:

-Lots of people are too humble to identify with those words and you may lose out on some great candidates if your job description uses such extreme language.
+Stay away from words and phrases like rockstar, expert, world class, etc. Lots of people are too humble to identify with those words.
+You may lose out on some great candidates if your job description uses extreme language.